-Dealing with a surprising pregnancy?
+Dealing with an unexpected pregnancy?
 We can help.

 If you want someone to talk to about your choices, answer your queries, or just listen to your worries, our doors are open.
 Contact us to discuss your thoughts and feelings regarding what you are experiencing.

 This abortion process is called a few terms, such as medication abortion, RU-486, and Mifeprex/mifepristone.
 This medication is only authorized by the Food and Drug Administration (FDA) in the U.S. to be used by women up to the 70th day after her previous monthly period.
 Should a physician suggest the abortion pill even if you’re over 70 days (10 weeks) pregnant, it is wise to contact a doctor who is concerned about your overall health and well-being enough to follow FDA stipulations.

 • Day 1 for first medication

 The FDA advises that Mifeprex® is associated with some risks, including serious infection and heavy bleeding.
 The FDA states that in about 1% of cases “bleeding will be so heavy that it requires a surgical procedure to stop it.”
 26 As to infection, in 2010 the FDA stated, “Since the approval of Mifeprex® in September 2000, FDA has been informed of eight deaths in the United States due to serious infections following medical abortion with mifepristone and misoprostol that FDA has concluded may possibly be related to the use of these drugs.”27

 If you experience symptoms including heavy bleeding, diarrhea, nausea/ vomiting, back pain,or fever following the use of Mifeprex®, you should contact a health professional immediately.
 Heavy bleeding is described by the FDA as bleeding “enough to soak through two thick full-size sanitary pads per hour for two consecutive hours.”
 28